Detailed Action

 a reception antenna configured to receive a reflected wave that is the transmission wave having been reflected (See at least Fig. 3A, Col. 4 Lines 13-16 “Transceiver 304 includes a receive circuit configured to receive data from the antenna 301 and to provide the data to processor 306.
 Transceiver 304 also transmits signals via the antenna 301.”); and

-a controller configured to detect an object that reflects the transmission wave, based on a transmission signal transmitted as the transmission wave and a reception signal received as the reflected wave (See at least Fig. 3B, Item 326, Cols.
+a controller configured to detect a reflection of the transmission wave, based on a transmission signal transmitted as the transmission wave and a reception signal received as the reflected wave (See at least Fig. 3B, Item 326, Cols.
 4-5 Lines 66-3 “Controller 326 can generate and output data related to radar returns to flight displays 20.
-For example, controller 326 can output terrain images and/or weather images to flight displays 20 based on returns received from the radar system 320.”), wherein
+For example, controller 326 can output terrain images and/or weather images to flight displays 20 based on returns received from the radar system 320.”), determine a threshold of a power of the reflected wave based on a height of the electronic device (See at least Col. 8 Lines 62-67 “the ground clutter/weather separation threshold is an expected difference in power between two or more radar beams for distinguishing ground clutter from weather.
+The ground clutter/weather threshold may be calculated based on aircraft altitude, terrain height,”),

-Regarding claim 3, Woodell, as shown above, discloses all of the limitations of claim 1.
+Regarding claim 3, The combination of Woodell and Wang, as shown above, discloses all of the limitations of claim 1.
 Woodell additionally discloses

-the parameter to be used in determination as to whether the object is detected is determined based on a position of the electronic device in a vertical direction (See at least Col. 8 Lines 62-67 “the ground clutter/weather separation threshold is an expected difference in power between two or more radar beams for distinguishing ground clutter from weather.
+the controller determine the threshold based on a position of the electronic device in a vertical direction (See at least Col. 8 Lines 62-67 “the ground clutter/weather separation threshold is an expected difference in power between two or more radar beams for distinguishing ground clutter from weather.
 The ground clutter/weather threshold may be calculated based on aircraft altitude, terrain height,”)

-Regarding claim 4, Woodell, as shown above, discloses all of the limitations of claim 1.
+Regarding claim 4, The combination of Woodell and Wang, as shown above, discloses all of the limitations of claim 1.
 Woodell additionally discloses

-sensing information based on at least one of the transmission signal or the reception signal at the height of the electronic device is acquired, and a parameter corresponding to the sensing information is determined as the parameter to be used in determination as to whether the object is detected (See at least Col. 8 Lines 62-67 “the ground clutter/weather separation threshold is an expected difference in power between two or more radar beams for distinguishing ground clutter from weather.
+the controller is configured to acquire sensing information based on at least one of the transmission signal or the reception signal at the height of the electronic device, and determine the threshold based on the sensing information (See at least Col. 8 Lines 62-67 “the ground clutter/weather separation threshold is an expected difference in power between two or more radar beams for distinguishing ground clutter from weather.
 The ground clutter/weather threshold may be calculated based on aircraft altitude, terrain height,”)

-Regarding claim 5, Woodell, as shown above, discloses all of the limitations of claims 1 and 4.
+Regarding claim 5, The combination of Woodell and Wang, as shown above, discloses all of the limitations of claims 1 and 4.
 Woodell additionally discloses

-a parameter corresponding to an average of the sensing information in a predetermined height section of the electronic device is determined as the parameter to be used in determination as to whether the object is detected (See at least Col. 11 Lines 7-13 “If the radar returns are primarily from ground, then the power difference between the upper and lower beams is calculated (step 552).
+the controller is configured to determine the threshold based on an average of the sensing information in a predetermined height section of the electronic device (See at least Col. 11 Lines 7-13 “If the radar returns are primarily from ground, then the power difference between the upper and lower beams is calculated (step 552).
 Subsequently, a ground clutter/weather threshold is computed based on assumed conditions (step 554).
 In step 556, the actual change in power from step 552 is compared to the expected change in power from step 554.”)

-Regarding claim 6, Woodell, as shown above, discloses all of the limitations of claims 1, 4, and 5.
+Regarding claim 6, The combination of Woodell and Wang, as shown above, discloses all of the limitations of claims 1, 4, and 5.
 Woodell additionally discloses

-the average of the sensing information in the predetermined height section of the electronic device is updated by acquisition of the sensing information.
+the controller is configured to update the average of the sensing information in the predetermined height section of the electronic device based on the sensing information.
 (See at least Col. 10 Lines 13-18 “Step 558 computes a corrected change in expected power based on the comparison from step 556.
 The corrected change in expected power from step 558 is then used as the new ground clutter/weather threshold and applied to ground and weather returns (step 560)”)

-Regarding claim 9, Woodell, as shown above, discloses all of the limitations of claims 1 and 4.
+Regarding claim 9, The combination of Woodell and Wang, as shown above, discloses all of the limitations of claims 1 and 4.
 Woodell additionally discloses

 the sensing information includes information related to a noise level during object detection at the height of the electronic device (See at least Col. 8 Lines 62-67 “the ground clutter/weather separation threshold is an expected difference in power between two or more radar beams for distinguishing ground clutter from weather.
 The ground clutter/weather threshold may be calculated based on aircraft altitude, terrain height,” The Examiner notes that noise is equivalent to ground clutter)